Sutton’s career day helps Broncos beat woeful Jaguars 23-13

 The Broncos has plenty else go right.

-First-round draft pick Patrick Surtain II, making his first career start in place of cornerback Ronald Darby (hamstring), notched his first career interception.
+First-round draft pick Patrick Surtain II, making his first career start in place of cornerback Ronald Darby (hamstring), got his first career interception.
 The rookie made a great grab near the sideline in front of Tyron Johnson.

-Surtain’s pick was then second of the day and fifth of the season for No. 1 overall pick Trevor Lawrence.
+Surtain’s pick was the second of the day and fifth of the season for No. 1 overall pick Trevor Lawrence.

 Lawrence capped an 83-yard drive to open the game with a 25-yard pass to Marvin Jones.
 But Jacksonville did little right the rest of the afternoon.

-Jamal Agnew returned a kickoff 102 yards late in the game, but then promptly got flagged for delay of game on the ensuring kickoff.
+Jamal Agnew returned a kickoff 102 yards late in the game, but then promptly got flagged for delay of game on the ensuing kickoff.

-Jacksonville’s home opener wasn’t as much of a debacle as their season opener a week early, but it wasn’t a whole lot better, either.
+Jacksonville’s home opener wasn’t as much of a debacle as its season opener a week early, but it wasn’t a whole lot better, either.

 SHORT-LIVED REUNION

 Bradley Chubb’s return from an ankle injury was short-lived.
-Denver’s standout linebacker left the game in the second quarter after re-aggravating the injury.
-Chubb looked noticeably upset as he walked off the field and to the injury tent and then the locker room.
+Denver’s standout linebacker left in the second quarter after aggravating the injury.
+Chubb looked noticeably upset as he walked off the field to the injury tent and then the locker room.
+He was ruled out a short time later.

 Chubb and star Von Miller, one of the NFL’s most dominant pass-rushing duos, were on the field together for the first time in nearly two years.
 They last did that on Sept.
 29, 2019, against the Jaguars.
 Chubb missed the rest of that season because of a left knee injury, and Miller sat out all of 2020 after dislodging a tendon in his left ankle in practice.